SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alkiln/intro.md

 ## Quick start {#quickstart}

 Ready to start testing?
-Need to quickly refresh your memory on some imporant points?
+Need to quickly refresh your memory on some important points?
 Start here.

 <!-- Change "install" to "setup"? -->
 - [Install ALKiln for your package and run tests](setup#recommended-setup)